Upgrade your website with cohesive IM and Live Chat strengths

 • Engage consumers 24×7 – A banking chatbot can be deployed on the website or on browsing pages to start conversations.
 It helps them analyze user behavior or interests, or introduce to them banking products.

 • Deliver great conversational experience – AI bots respond accurately to the inputs of customers and provide conversational experiences at each step of the journey.
-They route complex chats to the right human rep to ensure a humanized support.
+They route complex chats to the right human rep to ensure humanized support.

-• Offer personalized services – With the help of chatbot analytics (that captures user behavior, trends and patterns) you can deliver relevant and personalized services and offers to customers.
+• Offer personalized services – With the help of chatbot analytics (that captures user behavior, trends, and patterns) you can deliver relevant and personalized services and offers to customers.

-• Automated support for FAQs – Bots are available 24×7 and banks can deploy them to solve customer problems any time without requiring human intervention.
+• Automated support for FAQs – Bots are available 24×7 and banks can deploy them to solve customer problems at any time without requiring human intervention.
 AI bots with advanced algorithms and machine learning ability can answer complex queries.

 5. Develop an Omnichannel Experience